ChrisAlan9903/backend-solo-project/README.md

 - (CREATE)
     - Circle-creator  can add new Circle-Member
 - (GET)
-    - Users can view other Circle-Member in the same Circle
+    - Users and Creator can view other Circle-Member in the same Circle
     - Admin can view other Circle-Member even if not in the Circle
 - (PUT)
     - Circle-admin users can update Circle-Member details